nithilabalaji/recipe-analysis/README.md

 # Framing a Prediction Problem

 In the previous section, we saw evidence of a relation between cooking time and average rating.
 We will use this as a base step for out prediction problem.
 We will try to predict how long a recipe takes to complete using the minutes column, as well as the tags columns.
 Note that the tags column contains a list of strings, each of which is a unique hashtag.
 There are over 7000 unique tags in our data.

+In the next section we discuss how we handle these two columns, and transform them to become meaningfull to our model.

 # Baseline Model